bsstahl/CognitiveInheritance/Posts/troubleshooting-information-for-machinelearning-modelbuilder-issue-1027.md

 ### From the machine having the failure

 ![ModelBuilder Tool Version - Failing Machine](https://gist.github.com/bsstahl/06db6cfce2fbbc2e6d455631ffff8108/raw/28226dc3fccf0155815f323a484146b7fc662305/ProblemMachine_ModelBuilder_Version.png)

+My next thought is that I'm not looking at the right thing.
+Perhaps, **ML.NET Model Builder (Preview)** is not the correct Extension, or maybe the UI for this Extension is loaded separately from the Extension.
+I can't be sure, but I can't find anything that suggests this is really the case.
+Perhaps the dev team can give me some insight here.

 ## Verifying the Region Settings of the Machine